cyrilvincent/shazim/README.md

     # fv : MobileNet detect well at 86%
     # Ponderation between hash methodes are weights = [1.0,1.0,2.0]

-How to changes ponderation betweens models :
+How to changes weights betweens models :

     from shazim import ShazimEngine